 Michael Peterson

-Michael is an entrepreneur, writer, and lyricist living in Saratoga Springs, Utah.
-He works in financial services - and splits his loyalties between both schools he attended, the University of Utah and Brigham Young University.
+Michael is a writer, entrepreneur, and lyricist living in Saratoga Springs, Utah.
+He works in financial services.
+He attended both the University of Utah and Brigham Young University.

 On Key